Talk therapy and medication – a powerful combination for people wrestling with schizophreniaSubmitted by MyPressportal Team

 Symptoms of schizophrenia affect the day-to-day lives of people living with the disorder and treatment is an ongoing requirement, especially where a person shows severe symptoms that may include positive and negative symptoms.2

-Called positive symptoms as they are highly exaggerated ideas and perceptions experienced by a person diagnosed with
+Called positive symptoms as they are highly exaggerated ideas and perceptions experienced by a person diagnosed with schizophrenia and include,2

 - Delusional behaviour